perplexedstepan/perplexedstepan.github.io/docs/lexitabuk.md

 ### Via Google Drive Link
 Access the Google Drive Link by [clicking here](https://drive.google.com/file/d/1wKxNPHtD0oUZo8-5cy14-zA1i1OSG9QQ/view?usp=sharing).
 Click on the file name `LexiTabuk 1.0.3` to download the APK file.

-After choosing the apk, you should see something like this screen.
+After choosing the apk, you should see something like this screen below.

 <img src="/assets/images/download1.png" width="50%">